cerplot/luigi/doc/configuration.rst

 worker_disconnect_delay
-  Number of seconds to wait after a worker has stopped pinging the scheduler before removing it and marking all of its running tasks as failed.
+  Number of seconds to wait after a worker has stopped pinging the scheduler before removing it and marking all of its running steps as failed.
 Defaults to 60.

 pause_enabled